 The shares tumbled 58 percent to 10.68 shekels, or $2.73, in Tel Aviv in the three months ended June 28, its sixth consecutive quarterly loss.
 The stock rose 4.9 percent today.

-Cellcom Israel Ltd. (CEL) and Partner Communications Co., Israel’s largest mobile-service providers, tumbled at least 47 percent as competition in the telecommunications industry intensified after the government forced providers to cut fees and encouraged new players to enter the market.
+Cellcom Israel Ltd. (CEL:US) and Partner Communications Co., Israel’s largest mobile-service providers, tumbled at least 47 percent as competition in the telecommunications industry intensified after the government forced providers to cut fees and encouraged new players to enter the market.

 Israel, whose population of 7.8 million is similar in size to Switzerland’s, has about 60 companies traded on the Nasdaq Stock Market, the most of any country outside the U.S. after China.
 The nation is also home to more startup companies per capita than the U.S.